tansaku/HybridInstructors/README.md

 ========

-As an instructor (Luciano)
+As an instructor (Luciano, Rose)
-So that my students can gain confidence with testing rails I want some solid materials on using rspec with rails that are totally up to date
+So that my students can gain confidence with testing rails with rspec I want some solid materials on using rspec with rails that are totally up to date

 As an instructor (Armando)